perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   * Who else should have been here?
   * How can we make this better?
 * Have a knowledge-sharing mechanism
-  * pick one day for this or, last 1 hour of every day
+  * pick one day for this or last 1 hour of every day

 ## After the Summit